Do you use manners?

 Mostly people said “Yes, of course”.
 Others said “Don’t look for it”, whilst that was answered with “People don’t look for it, they note it by its absence”.

-Someone else was accused of not saying “Thank you” in another post and he said he took ownership of it, meaning perhaps that he admitted it.
+Someone was accused of not saying “Thank you” in another post and he said he took ownership of it, meaning perhaps that he admitted it.
 But he then didn’t go back to thank anyone.
 I wonder why that was?
+Taking ownership of being rude but not apologising for it?
+Arrogance?
 Was it admittance of being rude?
 Or something we should just ignore?

 Now, this was a business forum used by people from different sectors.
 A place for exchanging support, help and advice and do business together.
 I find it stunning that anyone could be rude to potential customers because not saying “thank you” IS rude.

 I personally really don’t like working with people who can’t use basic manners.
 I think good manners are crucial to any relationship.

 It doesn’t cost anything, doesn’t hurt and you can’t offend anyone by using good manners but you can offend people by not using them.
 After all, if you can’t get these basics right, how will you be able to get the finer details of good business etiquette right?
 How can you really be listening to your customers and showing respect if you can’t even thank them for being there in the first place?
 Will you interrupt them?

 Should you test potential new staff for manners at the recruitment stage?
 I would argue “yes”.
 Does the candidate say “Yes, please” or “No, thank you” when offered a glass of water?
 Whether someone has manners is usually demonstrated through their habits, rather than by the answer to a question.
 Don’t dismiss them out of hand though, it might only need a training exercise, just as important as training them in your computer systems or policies.